shapr/spookel/README.md

-# spookel
-prototype of research paper annotation tool

-## prototype
+# prototype has moved
-This code will be moving to http://github.com/shapr/fermatslastmargin after Halloween 2019.
+This code has moved to http://github.com/shapr/fermatslastmargin

 ## Getting Started
 * install [poppler-utils](https://poppler.freedesktop.org/), or more specifically, make sure the pdftocairo binary from poppler-utils is in your `$PATH`